 Outdoor Learning at its very best

-Forest School is supervised and planned for by our qualified Forest School leader Sarah in our own extensive woodlands and gardens.
+Forest School is supervised and planned for by our Forest School leader Tyler in our own extensive woodlands and gardens.
 It gives opportunities for the children to engage with nature and get outdoors in all weathers.

 Through Forest School, the children can observe the changing seasons while developing confidence and independence.
 In addition, they can practice their problem-solving and teamwork skills whilst being involved in hands-on activities.
 These activities will often be cross-curricular or include a focus on a particular area of the children’s learning, for example:- maths, literacy, or creativity.

 The activities often involve story-telling and ‘treasure’ hunts in the woodland environment and engage the children by using natural resources to construct and make items such as pinecone creatures, mud people, leaf rubbings, a wormery, or ladybirds from little log offcuts!
 The older children learn how to make fire, but they all learn the safety rules for playing safely and how to move around the fire circle.